frostoven/Cosmosis/README.md

   traditional ones.

 #### Excellent modding support
-You can make a fully interactable space ship yourself **with zero programming experience**.
+You can make a fully interactable spaceship yourself **with zero programming experience**.
 All you need is a copy of Blender 2.8+ and to follow the guide on mesh codes.
 Blender does not even need any special add-ons for this to work, though a future add-on is on the roadmap to make some tedious tasks faster.